Vol. 1 - Part 13

-“I dabble from time to time,” said Ashton, smiling modestly. “but that year we worked with Sable, I had gotten so used to the method we used at the factory, I ended up melting an entire batch of mirrors by accident; he was so pissed!”
+“I dabble from time to time,” said Ashton, smiling modestly.
+“But that year we worked with Sable, I had gotten so used to the method we used at the factory, I ended up melting an entire batch of mirrors by accident.
+He was pissed!”

 Indigo set her tea down.
 Dara went pale.
 Ashton’s jaw became tense.
 Laurel’s eyes went wide.
 Sadie wasn’t sure how to react.

 “It happened at the House he ran,” Oriel continued, “with one of those orbs his father taught him how to make.”